Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

+As for the stopping rules for our revocable action mechanism, there are three stopping cases and the current best solution will be returned: 1) when the number of matched nodes equals to the given or estimated input inlier count; 2) no affinity score improvement is made (the current best solution remains the same) in $T_{es}$ rounds where $T_{es}$ is the given hyperparameter for early stopping; 3) the number of rounds reaches the preset max round parameter $T_{max}$.
+Besides, we add a small reward penalty $r_{p}$ in each step to make the agent away from repeatedly taking an action and canceling it.
+The usage of the these parameters can be seen in Alg.~\ref{alg:train}.

-To our best knowledge, there are in general two existing techniques allowing revocable actions, at least for RL-based combinatorial optimization: Local Rewrite~\cite{Chen2019LearningTP} and ECO-DQN~\cite{barrett2020exploratory}.
+To our best knowledge, there are in general two existing techniques allowing revocable actions, at least for RL-based combinatorial optimization: Local Rewrite~\citep{Chen2019LearningTP} and ECO-DQN~\citep{barrett2020exploratory}.
 Here we discuss our difference from these methods.

 The local rewrite framework keeps improving the solution given as input by exchange the parts of it.
 However, the performance of the local rewrite highly relies on the input solution.
 In our empirical tries, the efficiency and effectiveness of local rewrite are unsatisfactory, as will be shown in our experiments.
 The ECO-DQN framework does have a promising performance in the Maximum Cut problem, but it is inherently designed to work on this specific Maximum Cut problem, which only has fewer or no constraints, and is clearly impossible to adapt to the graph matching problem.
 Therefore, in this paper, we devise a new revocable framework RGM to meet the characteristic of the graph matching problem, which is more friendly to graph with relatively more constraints.
-To verify the effectiveness of our proposed revocable framework, we compare it with the local rewrite framework in our experiments in Sec.~\ref{sec:lr}.
+To verify the effectiveness of our proposed revocable framework, we compare it with the local rewrite framework in our experiments in Sec.~\ref{a:add:lr}.

-In fact, we believe our devised scheme for revocable action is suited to the setting when the graph size is moderate to afford such a costive scheme, while the constraints are relatively heavy and complex to make the revocable action necessary, whereby graph matching has become a suited problem setting.
+We believe our devised scheme for revocable action is suited to the setting when the graph size is moderate to afford such a costly scheme, while the constraints are relatively heavy and complex to make the revocable action necessary, whereby graph matching has become a suited problem setting.